developerdivyaraj/smart_asset_generator/README.md

 - Generate `AppImages` class to avoid hardcoded asset strings
 - Create `exports.dart` barrel file to group exports cleanly
 - Scaffold complete module (binding/controller/view) with a single command
+- Clone a Flutter project with new app name and package IDs
 - Keep your imports scalable and clean in large projects

 ---